88sachincyber/88sachincyber/README.md

  ### Hi, I’m Sachin 👋

-- 👀 I’m interested in coding, debugging, and building cool projects
+- 👀 I’m interested in coding, debugging, and building cool projects and problem solving data structure and algorithm.
-- 🌱 I’m currently pursuing B.Tech in Computer Science and Engineering
+- 🌱 I’m currently pursuing B.Tech in Computer Science and Engineering.
-- 💞️ I’m looking to collaborate on open-source projects, web development, and innovative software solutions
+- 💞️ I’m looking to collaborate on open-source projects, web development, and innovative software solutions.
 - 📫 How to reach me: yksachin88@gmail.com

 <!---